scottseotech/todo-platform/docs/docs/index.md

 See how GitOps, self-hosted runners, and ArgoCD work together for automated deployments.

 **[Observability Stack →](observability/observability.md)**
-Explore how distributed tracing connects requests from Slack to the database.
+Explore distributed tracing with two trace flows and complete trace-to-log correlation across all services.

 **[Development Setup →](development/getting-started.md)**
 Run the platform locally with hot reloading and development tools.